 - Blood tests.
 Various blood chemistry and other lab tests may be used to check for underlying conditions.

-- MRI: A diagnostic procedure, usually of the head or neck, that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures
+- MRI.
+A diagnostic procedure, usually of the head or neck, that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures

 - Spinal tap (also called a lumbar puncture).
 A special needle is placed into the lower back, into the spinal canal, which is the area around the spinal cord.
 The pressure in the spinal canal and brain can then be measured.
 A small amount of cerebral spinal fluid (CSF) can be removed and sent for testing to determine if there is an infection or other problems.
-CSF is the fluid that contains the brain and spinal cord.
+CSF is the fluid that surrounds the brain and spinal cord.

 How are migraine headaches treated?

-Specific treatment for migraine headaches will be determined by your health care provider based on:
+Specific treatment for migraine headaches will be determined by your healthcare provider based on:

 - Your age, overall health, and medical history